 Mega Millions Participating States

 The Arizona Lottery sold its first lottery ticket on July 1st, 1981.
-Though Arizona hasn’t yet seen a Mega Millions jackpot winner, it has been home to six second-place winners over the last six years, each of whom have won $1 million or more!
+Arizona only recently crowned its first Mega Millions jackpot winners, but prior to that had been home to multiple second-place winners, each of whom have won $1 million or more!

 The Arizona Lottery uses some proceeds from ticket sales to fund organisations and programs in higher education, health, conservation and economic development – with the University Bond alone receiving around $40 million per year, and The Arizona State General Fund around $120 million.